therapy/steamapi/README.md

 await user.login(username, password);

-// edit the profile (id claiming) await user.editProfile(id, name)
+// edit the profile (id claiming)
+// login: required
+await user.editProfile(id, name)

-// generate an api key with the current account const key = await user.generateApiKey();
+// generate an api key with the current account
+// login: required
+const key = await user.generateApiKey();

 // set the apiKey manually (needed for getID()) user.setApiKey(apiKey);

-// figure out the the current id linked to a profile const id = await user.getID(id64);
+// figure out the the current id linked to a profile
+// apiKey: required
+const id = await user.getID(id64);

-// user object properties (after logging in) steamUser = {
+// user object properties (some will be undefined if you are not logged in) steamUser = {
   user.isLoggedIn // -> boolean
   user.steamid64 // -> string